 Alan Alborn, head coach and athletic program manager for WSJ-USA, is leading the Fly Girls program, which has a specific set of objectives including recruitment and retention; hosting the summer Fly Girls Camp; being a resource for youth training guides and coaching best practice tools; providing an avenue for collaboration and exchange of ideas with club coaches; and facilitating young jumpers to be well-rounded off the hill by providing nutrition best practices, and leadership and media training.
 (Read more at www.wsjusa.com/fly-girls.)

 "Fly Girls is the legacy of the pioneering women's Olympic Ski Jumping Team," said Alborn.
 "It is a bridge between our national club-level programs and the National Team.
-It is a springboard for young women who want to pursue even further their love of ski jumping."

 The inaugural Fly Girls Camp invitees are: Gabby Armstrong, East Division; Kailey Bickner, Cara Larson, Mollie Immens and Hana Schrock of the Central Division; Samantha Macuga and Sophia Nester of the Intermountain Division; and Logan Sankey of the Rocky Mountain Division.